Portland Streetcar: Service

-Passengers not already in possession of a valid fare when boarding are required to purchase tickets from ticket vending machines on board each streetcar.
+Passengers not already in possession of a valid fare when boarding are required to use their credit/debit card on the hop card readers on board each Streetcar.
+Portland Streetcar used to have ticket machines on board but have since been removed and replaced with machines outside the Streetcar.
 Each vehicle also carries a ticket validator machine, for stamping "unvalidated" TriMet tickets purchased in advance.
 TriMet and Portland Streetcar have agreed to honor one another's fares, which means that TriMet passes, tickets and bus transfer receipts are accepted on the streetcar, and tickets purchased or validated on a streetcar are valid for travel on TriMet services (bus, MAX or WES Commuter Rail).
 To facilitate this, the ticket machines on board the streetcars and at streetcar stops sell TriMet tickets – covering both the streetcar fare and any TriMet rides the purchaser makes within the ticket's period of validity (2.5 hours or all day) – as well as streetcar-only tickets.
 For the same reason, prior to September 2012, the streetcar ticket machines offered all-zone (three-zone) and two-zone tickets, despite the fact that the streetcar system was located entirely within TriMet's Zone 1.
 TriMet tickets and transfers were valid all-day on the streetcar prior to that change, which also coincided with TriMet's elimination of the Free Rail Zone (Fareless Square).
 Since September 1, 2012, TriMet and Portland Streetcar tickets have an identical period of validity, of 2.5 hours (except for all-day tickets).

 NS Line streetcars enter service on westbound tracks (at NW Northrup and 16th streets).
 Service starts at NW 23rd Avenue at Marshall.
 Yard-bound trains make their last stop at NW 18th Street and Lovejoy before entering yard via Lovejoy.